Node-Way-Relation Data Model Jump to heading

 Way Topology & Geometric Reconstruction Jump to heading

 Ways represent ordered sequences of node references, defining either linear features (highways, rivers, railways) or areal features (buildings, administrative boundaries, land use).
 A way is classified as a closed polygon when its first and last node identifiers are identical.
-Crucially, the OSM specification does not store precomputed geometries; instead, it relies on ordered references that must be resolved at parse time.
+The OSM specification does not store precomputed geometries; instead, it relies on ordered references that must be resolved at parse time.
 This deferred geometry construction demands careful memory management in ETL workflows.

 from shapely.geometry import LineString, Polygon